Good reduction of three-point Galois covers: Introduction

 \subsection{Notation}

-For a group $G$ with a cyclic $p$-Sylow subgroup $P$, we set $m_G := |N_G(P)|/|Z_G(P)|$, the order of the normalizer of $P$ divided by the order of the centralizer.
+For any group $G$ with a cyclic $p$-Sylow subgroup $P$, we set $m_G := |N_G(P)|/|Z_G(P)|$, the order of the normalizer of $P$ divided by the order of the centralizer.
 A \emph{$G$-Galois cover} (or just \emph{$G$-cover}) of projective, smooth, geometrically integral curves over a field $K$ is a finite map $f: Y \to X$ such that $K(Y)/K(X)$ is a $G$-Galois extension.
-If $f$ is a $G$-Galois cover, with $y \in Y$ such that $f(y) = x$, then the \emph{ramification index} of $y$ is equal to the \emph{branching index} of $x$, which is the ramification index of the extension $\hat{\mc{O}}_{Y, y} \to \hat{\mc{O}}_{X, x}$ of complete local rings.
+If $f$ is a $G$-Galois cover, with $y \in Y$ such that $f(y) = x$, then the \emph{ramification index} of $y$ is equal to the \emph{branching index} of $x$, which is the ramification index of the extension $\hat{\mc{O}}_{Y, y} \to \hat{\mc{O}}_{X, x}$ of complete local rings (that is, the valuation of a uniformizer of $\hat{\mc{O}}_{X, x}$ in $\hat{\mc{O}}_{Y, y}$.
 If this index is greater than 1, then $y$ is called a \emph{ramification point} and $x$ is a \emph{branch point}.

 Let $f: Y \to X$ be any morphism of schemes and assume $H$ is a finite group with $H \hookrightarrow \Aut(Y/X)$.
 If $G$ is a finite group containing $H$, then we define the map $\Ind_H^G f: \Ind_H^G Y \to X$ by setting $\Ind_H^G Y$ to be a disjoint union of $[G:H]$ copies of $Y$, indexed by the left cosets of $H$ in $G$, and applying $f$ to each copy.
 The group $G$ acts on $\Ind_H^G Y$, and the stabilizer of each copy of $Y$ in $\Ind_H^G Y$ is a conjugate of $H$.